Best TV and electronics deals of Black Friday 2022

 - Upgrade your home lighting with the Philip Hue Starter Kit which includes three white bulbs and the voice-activated Hue Hub, now at 31% off.

 - Talking pet buttons are taking over social media.
-The Hunger for Words starter set can get you and your pet communicating on a more direct level for 35% off.
+The Hunger for Words starter set can get you and your pet communicating more directly for 35% off.

-- SanDisk’s 2TB Extreme Portable SSD is small enough to fit on your key ring.
+- SanDisk’s 2TB Extreme Portable Solid State Drive is small enough to fit on your key ring.
 It’s also on sale for Black Friday at 68% off.

 - This Black Friday bundle gets you the Ring Video Doorbell and the Echo Show 5 for 62% off.